Homophobia, a vacatio legis which can only be filled with the general aggravating factor pursuant to art. 61 of the criminal code.

 The fact is that, in anticipation of the "hate speeches", the legislator proposes to anticipate the criminally relevant area: this criminal policy decision is justified by the fact that these speeches are closely connected and prodromal to the real "crimes of 'hate' and often prove suitable for determining or reinforcing prejudices and stereotypes linked to social categorisations.
 (Pugiotto, Are words stones?
 Hate speeches and freedom of expression in constitutional law, cit.
 P. 4)

-The fact is that this standardization, although for some time felt by civil society as necessary, finds a fundamental limit in the fear of re-proposing and re-evaluating the paradigm of opinion crimes.
+The fact is that this standardization, although for some time felt by civil society as necessary, finds a fundamental limit in the fear of re-proposing and re-enhancing the paradigm of crimes of opinion.

 However, if we want to shift our focus slightly, we can find that almost all European States provide for legislative instruments of a criminal nature aimed at combating homophobia.